 "He has made Himself a king!
-We worship and honor Caesar - we don't honor Him.
-We think He is a traitor."
+We worship and honor Caesar-we don't honor Him.
+We think He's a traitor."

 Pilate said to Jesus again, "Come on inside and let's talk this over."
-When they were again inside the hall of judgment, Pilate said, "Now look, all You have to do is just say You are not a king and that You do not want to overthrow Rome.
-Just cooperate with me, we'll go back out there, and I'll have You freed in a few moments."
-But he found that Jesus was not cooperating.
+When they were again inside the hall of judgment, Pilate said, "Now look, all You have to do is just say You're not a king and that You don't want to overthrow Rome.
+Just cooperate with me, we'll go back out there, and I'll have You freed in no time."
+But Jesus wasn't cooperating.
 So the third time he took Him inside, and again Pilate tried to get off the hook.
-It was not Jesus trying to escape; it was Pilate.
+It wasn't Jesus trying to escape that day, it was Pilate.
 My friend, after you read the account with the perspective of nearly two thousand years of history, you can see that Jesus was not on trial; Pilate was the one on trial.
 Pilate was attempting to free himself, Jesus was not.

 For example, the enemy had said, "We will not take Jesus during the feast because of the people.
-He is popular with the crowds; so we'll wait until after the feast when the crowds are gone."
+He is popular with the crowds, so we'll wait until after the feast when the crowds are gone."
 But the Lord Jesus, when He met with His own men, told them, "I'll die during the feast."

 When did He die?
-He died on the feast day!
-He had set the time of His death.
+He died on the feast day.
+He set the time of His death.
 My friend, He is a King all the way through.
-King Lear's claim concerning himself, "I am a king, every inch a king," certainly applied to the Lord Jesus.
-He was a King, every inch a King.
-He was in command even during His trial, and Pilate in desperation asked His accusers (imagine a judge asking this), "What shall I do then with Jesus, who is called Christ?"
+King Lear's claim concerning himself, "Ay, every inch a king," certainly applied to the Lord Jesus.
+He was every inch a King.
+He was in command even during His trial, and Pilate in desperation asked His accusers (imagine a judge today asking this), "What then shall I do with Jesus who is called Christ?"
 (Matthew 27:22).

 He couldn't believe his ears when that crowd, that mob which had been coached and brainwashed, demanded, "Crucify Him!
-Crucify Him and release to us Barabbas" - the worst criminal he had in incarceration.
+Crucify Him and release to us Barabbas"-the worst criminal he had in incarceration.
 You see, this man Pilate thought he had a way out when he offered them Barabbas.
-He did not know how base men could become - although he was very base himself.
-Pilate, thinking he could escape the guilt of it, called for a basin of water, and he washed his hands before them, saying, "I am innocent of the blood of this righteous person" (Matthew 27:24).
-It is ironic that the oldest creed of the church still says, "Crucified under Pontius Pilate."
-Pilate did not escape.
+He didn't know how base mankind could become-although he was very base himself.
+Pilate, thinking he could escape the guilt of it, called for a basin of water, and he washed his hands before them, saying, "I am innocent of the blood of this just Person" (Matthew 27:24).
+It's ironic that the oldest creed of the church still says, "Crucified under Pontius Pilate."
+Pilate didn't escape.
 He had to make a decision relative to Christ.
 His decision was that Christ's death was good for nothing.
-I am sure his thinking was, He did not have to die; I could have gotten Him off.
+I'm sure his thinking was, He didn't have to die; I could have gotten Him off.
 That was stupid!
-And Pilate went into eternity his way.

 There are two traditions concerning Pilate's life after this experience.
 One tradition is that he took his ill-gotten political gains and bought a villa up in northern Italy.
-One day he was entertaining guests from Palestine.
-After a sumptuous meal they were walking through his spacious gardens, and one of the guests asked him, "Do you remember the trial of Jesus of Nazareth?"
+One day he entertained guests from Palestine.
+After a sumptuous meal they walked through his spacious gardens, and one of the guests asked him, "Do you remember the trial of Jesus of Nazareth?"
 Pilate stroked his chin and answered, "No, I don't seem to recall it."